 Their rankings are not the best for the keyword terms they wish to rank.
 Remember that their keywords were not high-volume either.

 The website suffers in terms of traffic.
-It is not a single channel that’s performing bad.
+It is not a single channel that’s performing badly.
 Their marketing plan is inefficient.
 To get online leads the business needs a marketing plan that offers a channel mix testing and tracking channel performance.
 Then working with only those channels that make sense because they deliver.

 Not all channels are delivering leads, but they are useful for raising brand awareness a KPI that is valuable to every startup business.

--- According to Gartner, a massive 21 billion connected devices are collecting data.
+— According to Gartner, a massive 21 billion connected devices are collecting data.
 Most of these Things are consumer devices, from smart speakers to watches to door locks.
-The rest are medical devices, engine sensors, industrial robots, HVAC controllers.
+The rest are medical devices, engine sensors, industrial robots, and HVAC controllers.
 Almost every company now relies on IoT devices in one form or another.
 The critical nature of IoT medical devices raises the security stakes.
 IoT devices open new attack ways that software programmers are not prepared to deal with.
 Enterprises need to develop corporate-wide frameworks for IoT procurement, deployment, security, and monitoring to minimize that exposure.

-There's a lot of hype with reported device numbers.
+There’s a lot of hype with reported device numbers.
 Gartner reports 21 billion, Priceonomics 50 billion.
-Obviously a jump from 21 to 50 billion is quite a leap.
-Actual numbers don't matter as every device we use in our daily lives, economy, industry, health, transportation, education, fitness, entertainment will eventually take part in IoT and we will use more of them.
-If you are wondering, yes, the Skynet from SciFi movies is making its first baby steps though it won't be so dramatic and exaggerated as in the pictures.
+A jump from 21 to 50 billion is quite a leap.
+Actual numbers don’t matter as every device we use in our daily lives, economy, industry, health, transportation, education, fitness, and entertainment will eventually take part in IoT and we will use more of them.
+If you are wondering, yes, the Skynet from SciFi movies is making its first baby steps though it won’t be so dramatic and exaggerated as in the pictures.

 From simple to sophisticated devices, all are connected to the internet, gather and share data with their peers or controllers depending on the type and use, i.e., home systems, industrial systems, or online services.
 Most of them are connected wirelessly.
 The data gathering takes place in data centers or cloud services.
-In an enterprise or industrial systems, there are intermittent controllers (computers, servers called edge computing) that analyze the gathered data before sending them to storage and further analysis.
+In an enterprise or industrial system, there are intermittent controllers (computers, servers called edge computing) that analyze the gathered data before sending them to storage and further analysis.
 They do so to prevent small problems from getting bigger (reduce latency detection) and crash the system.
-Imagine a supply chain where one machine presents a flaw and could shut down the production if not taken care of early.
+Imagine a supply chain where one machine presents a flaw and could shut down production if not taken care of early.
 The applications are many and can become unlimited with the evolution of AI systems.
 Home devices and assistants, wearables, fitness, transportation, medical applications, industrial production, utilities, defense, etc. IoT devices use different standards and protocols to communicate with their peers, presenting a lack of standardization, no software updates, and many security flaws.